Categories

 Private Ralph Schenken’s World War I Adventure

 Millions of men served in the United States military during World War 1.
-None of them are living but some have left evidence of their World War 1 adventures.
+None of them are still living but some have left evidence of their World War 1 adventures.
 Private Ralph Schenken of the U.S. Army’s 27th Division was one of those.

 Ralph Schenken’s notice to appear for physical examination.

-Draft classification card.
-A “1” means you’re very likely on your way to being a soldier.
 I’m not sure why the Notice to Appear for Examination is dated after the Notice of Classification.

+No AWOL for me!
 When you go to war you get plenty of fliers, information cardsĀ and booklets.
-This one urges soldiers to not be Absent Without Leave.

 This Army Song Booklet from World War 1 is another item that was provided to some soldiers including Ralph Schenken.